ktenzer/openshift-on-openstack-123/README.md

 ```
 Error creating cinder volume: BS API version autodetection failed.
 ```
 If you provision OpenShift volume and it is pending check /var/log/messages on master.
-If you see this error you need to add following in /etc/origin/cloudprovider/openstack.conf on masters and all nodes then restart node and controller service on master.
+If you see this error you need to add following in /etc/origin/cloudprovider/openstack.conf on masters and all nodes then restart node service on node and controller service on master.
 ```
 ...
 [BlockStorage]